 \section{Introduction}

 Determining the maximal flow through a network under capacity constraints is a classical optimisation problem \cite{ford1956maximal}.

-The \sfp\ is a dynamic variant in which the edge capacities are not static but change with (discrete) time.
-At any date one can select the labelling of edges by capacities from finitely many options: We are given a finite set $A\subseteq (\+N\cup\{\omega\})^{V\x V}$ of which each element $a\in A$ prescribes capacities for every edge in the directed graph\footnote{A capacity / flow value $\omega$ means unbounded, i.e., finite but arbitrarily large.}.
-Every length-$\ell$ capacity word $a_1a_2\cdots a_\ell \in A^*$ determines a \emph{pipeline}, a graph of size $(\ell+1)\cdot \card{V}$ together with edge capacities where at time $1\le i\le \ell$, the edge $v\to v'$ has capacity $a_i(v,v')$.
+The \sfp\ is a dynamic variant in which the labelling of edges by capacities is not static but can change over (discrete) time.
+We are given a finite set $A\subseteq (\+N\cup\{\omega\})^{V\x V}$ of which each element $a\in A$ prescribes capacities for every edge in the directed graph\footnote{A capacity / flow value $\omega$ means unbounded, i.e., finite but arbitrarily large.}.
+Every length-$\ell$ capacity word $a_1a_2\cdots a_\ell \in A^*$ uniquely determines a \emph{pipeline}, a graph of size $(\ell+1)\cdot \card{V}$ together with edge capacities where at time $1\le i\le \ell$, the edge $v\to v'$ has capacity $a_i(v,v')$.
 The \sfp\ asks to determine the supremum of flow values through any such pipeline.

-Notice that there is no limit on the length $k$ of the capacity words and therefore, the optimal sequential flow can be unbounded even if there is no finite word witnessing this.
+Notice that there is no limit on the length $\ell$ of the capacity words and therefore, the optimal sequential flow can be unbounded even if there is no finite word witnessing this.

-\begin{example} Consider the graph with vertices $V=\{v_1,v_2,v_3,v_4\}$, with source $v_s=v_1$ and target $v_t=v_4$, and capacity constraints $A=\{a,b\}$ as depicted on the top half of Figure~\ref{fig:ex1}.
-In both capacities $a$ and $b$, there is no path from the source $v_1$ to the target $v_4$, it is necessary to combine them sequentially in order to enable positive flow from $v_1$ to $v_4$.
-This can be achieved for instance using the capacity word $abba$ as illustrated on the right of \cref{fig:ex1}.
+\begin{example} Consider the graph with vertices $V=\{v_1,v_2,v_3,v_4\}$, with source $v_s=v_1$ and target $v_t=v_4$, and capacity constraints $A=\{a,b\}$ as depicted on the left in Figure~\ref{fig:ex1}.
+In both capacities $a$ and $b$, there is no path from the source $v_1$ to the target $v_4$.
+It is therefore necessary to combine them sequentially in order to enable positive flow from $v_1$ to $v_4$.
+This can be achieved using the capacity word $abba$, which has a maximal flow value $2$.

 Even more flow can be transported from $v_1$ to $v_4$ through longer pipelines.
-For every $n>0$ the pipeline for capacity word $ab^na$ has a flow of (maximal) value $n$, as depicted in Figure~\ref{fig:abnavaluen} The \emph{sequential} flow for $A$ is therefore unbounded.
+For every $n>0$ the pipeline for capacity word $ab^na$ has a flow of (maximal) value $n$, as depicted in Figure~\ref{fig:abnavaluen}.
+The \emph{sequential} flow for $A$ is therefore unbounded.

 \end{example}